 Coronavirus (COVID-19) Update

-Update 5/4/2020 – Special Olympics Massachusetts state office will remain closed until June 1st and staff will continue working remotely.
+Update 6/25/2020 – Special Olympics Massachusetts state office will remain closed to the public, except for scheduled meetings for business purposes.
+Select staff will be returning to the office on July 6th, while many staff members will continue to work from home.
 Please contact staff by email and understand there may be some delay in response.

 Dear Special Olympics Massachusetts Friends & Family,

 We wanted to share an update on how the coronavirus (COVID-19) will be affecting our organization over the next few months.
 Because this is a new challenge for us all, we have developed a plan through the Spring Sports Season.

 In light of the new recommendations shared by Massachusetts Governor Charlie Baker’s Office and the Centers for Disease Control and Prevention that large public gatherings be cancelled or postponed, Special Olympics Massachusetts will take the following actions: